 With the wishbone removed, it's going to be a lot easier to carve your turkey later.
 Now your turkey is ready to roast.
-Check out the turkey recipes and techniques page in our Thanksgiving guide for all the recipes you need.
+Check out our Thanksgiving guide for all the recipes you need.

 Roasted and ready?
 All right, Señor Gobbles.
 Time for your surgery.

 Once the skin is cut, pull the entire leg away from the body.
 It should separate quite easily, displaying the socket joint where the thigh meets the hip.
 Cut through this joint with the tip of your knife, and the leg should be completely free.
 Just slice through the skin to release it.

 Isn't it frightening how easy it is to remove a limb?
 You now have a whole leg in front of you, alongside a disabled turkey.